 Kipling Avenue currently has an existing sidewalk on the west side of the road from Langstaff Road to Chavender Place, and on both the east and west side of the road from Chavender Place to Meeting House Road.
-There are four homes on the east side of Kipling Avenue between Chavender Place and Langstaff Avenue.
+There are four homes on the east side of Kipling Avenue between Chavender Place and Langstaff Road.
 There are existing all-way stop controls at the intersections of Kipling Avenue and Meeting House Road, and Kipling Avenue and Gate House Court.
 There is a traffic signal at Kipling Avenue and Langstaff Road / Vaughan Mills Road.
 All three of these intersections provide an area for pedestrians to safely cross the roadway.
-During general observations of the roadway, very few pedestrians were observed on Kipling Avenue, however this could be due to the time of the year.
-These pedestrians were observed on the existing sidewalks.